How to use United Airlines miles for partner-award flights on 35+ airlines

 You can earn United Airlines miles directly with these airline credit cards:

-- United℠ Explorer Card – Earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
-Plus, an additional 10,000 bonus miles after you spend $6,000 in the first 6 months
+- United℠ Explorer Card – Earn up to 70,000 miles.
+Earn 60,000 bonus miles after you spend $3,000 on purchases in the first three months of account opening.
+Plus, earn an additional 10,000 miles after you spend $6,000 total on purchases in the first six months your account is open.

 These United Airlines cards also have other benefits like priority boarding, free checked baggage (when you pay for the flight with the card) and access to an increased number of award seats.
 These are valuable perks if you don’t have United Airlines status.